mkramlich/latlearn/README.md

 foo()
 ll.A()
 latlearn_report()
-// it just wrote a report (on latency stats) into a file at "./latlearn-report.txt"
+// by here, has wrote a latency report into a file on your host at "./latlearn-report.txt"
 ```

 Dependencies